ZaneDubya/MedievaLandsPublic/docs/privacy-policy.md

 <b>Privacy Policy.</b>
-The developers of this service ("Developers", a.k.a.
-Zane Wagner) have adopted this Privacy Policy to explain how we collect, store, and use the information you provide us through your use of the service and any associated websites.
+The developers of this service ("Developers") have adopted this Privacy Policy to explain how we collect, store, and use the information you provide us through your use of the service and any associated websites.
 This Privacy Policy only applies to information collected by us through your use of the service and any associated website, and does not apply to any third party websites or services that we do not control.
 You must agree to the terms of this Privacy Policy when you sign up for an account on this service.
 If you do not agree to this Privacy Policy, you may not use the service.

 <b>Unilateral updates of the Privacy Policy by the Developers.</b>
 This Privacy Policy may be updated unilaterally by the Developers at any time.
 The most current version is available online at ###.
 You are responsible for checking it frequently.
 Updates to this Privacy Policy will be presented to you after it is updated when you access the service.
 Even if you do not access the service after the Privacy Policy has been updated, updates to the Privacy Policy will apply to you and your use of the service one month after the Privacy Policy has been updated.
 If an update is unacceptable to you, you may terminate your account.